Analyze the performance of your API Endpoints

 ORDER BY requests DESC

-To obtain this information, you can request the Token name (token_name column) or id (token column).
+To get this information, request the Token name (token_name column) or id (token column).

 Check the limits page for limits on ingestion, queries, API Endpoints, and more.